nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ![servo connected to dev kit](images/pwmPins.jpg)

-While the signal pin draws a low amount, the servo motor connected to the power pin draws more power than the C.H.I.P.
+While the control signal pin draws a low amount of power, the servo motor draws more power than the C.H.I.P.
 Pro can provide on its own.
-The Dev Kit board helps with this by providing a **5 volt power pin** next to the signal and ground pin.
-This pin is connected to the **DC-In barrel jack providing 5 volts**.
+The Dev board helps with this by providing a **5 volt power pin** next to the signal and ground pin.
+This pin is connected to the **DC-In barrel jack**.

 The PWM0 and PWM1 through-holes are staggered just enough to friction hold male header pins.
-So, no soldering is needed.
+So, no soldering is needed to connect servos.

+**Setup PWM Channel**

 Export the PWM pin you want to use: